hangle/Notecard/documents/Commands/logicComponent.md

 <p>Measures the similarity of two strings.
 Two identical strings measure 100%.
 Two <br />
 strings that are closely similar have a higher score than two completely dissimilar <br />
 strings which measure 0%.
-The two strings “philadelphia” and “philedelphia” are <br />
+The two strings 'philadelphia' and 'philedelphia' are <br />
-not identical but are similar in that both contain “phil” and “delphia”.
+not identical but are similar in that both contain 'phil' and 'delphia'.
 There is <br />
 a 11 to 12 letter match, yielding a value of 91%.
 The following logic component <br />
 would return a true outcome because 91% match exceeds 80%:  </p>

 <pre><code>    (philadelphia) 80% (philedelphia)
 </code></pre>

-<p>In an application, use of the N % operator allows partial credit  for a typing <br />
+<p>In an application, use of the Number % operator allows partial credit  for a typing <br />
 or misspelling mistake.   </p>

 <hr />